JuliaSmoothOptimizers/PartiallySeparableSolvers.jl/docs/src/tutorial.md

 ```
 where each $B_{i} \approx \nabla^2 f_i$.

-The usual quasi-Newton updates SR1, BFGS or limited-memory variant LSR1, LBFGS approximate $\nabla^2 f(x)$ by low rank update producing inevitably dense approximations.
+The usual quasi-Newton updates SR1, BFGS or limited-memory variant LSR1, LBFGS approximate $\nabla^2 f(x)\approx B$ by low rank updates producing inevitably a dense approximations.
 By relying on element Hessian approximations $B_i$, updated at each iterate, the partitioned updates keep the Hessian sparse structure and perform updates of rank $\min(\lambda N,n), \; \lambda = 1,2$ depending on the update applied to $B_i$.

-See [PartitionedStructures.jl tutorial](https://JuliaSmoothOptimizers.github.io/PartitionedStructures.jl/dev/tutorial/) to get more details on how partitioned quasi-Newton approximate $\nabla^2 f$ compare to BFGS.
+See [PartitionedStructures.jl tutorial](https://JuliaSmoothOptimizers.github.io/PartitionedStructures.jl/dev/tutorial/) to get more details about partitioned quasi-Newton approximation and how it compares with BFGS.
+Some of these partitioned quasi-Newton methods are detail in the reference below, and some are news (see PartitionedStructures.jl).
 #### Reference
 * A. Griewank and P. Toint, [*Partitioned variable metric updates for large structured optimization problems*](10.1007/BF01399316), Numerische Mathematik volume, 39, pp. 119--137, 1982.

 ## Run a partitioned quasi-Newton solver
-For now, PartiallySeparableSolvers.jl supports either an [ADNLPModel](https://github.com/JuliaSmoothOptimizers/ADNLPModels.jl), which is defined by julia pure code, or a [MathOptNLPModel](https://github.com/JuliaSmoothOptimizers/NLPModelsJuMP.jl) based on a [JuMP](https://github.com/jump-dev/JuMP.jl) model.
+For now, PartiallySeparableSolvers.jl supports either an [ADNLPModel](https://github.com/JuliaSmoothOptimizers/ADNLPModels.jl), which is defined by pure julia code, or a [MathOptNLPModel](https://github.com/JuliaSmoothOptimizers/NLPModelsJuMP.jl) based on a [JuMP](https://github.com/jump-dev/JuMP.jl) model.
-Wether the model used, a solver run will return a [`GenericExecutionStats`](https://juliasmoothoptimizers.github.io/SolverCore.jl/dev/reference/#SolverCore.GenericExecutionStats).
+Wether the model used, running the solver will return a [`GenericExecutionStats`](https://juliasmoothoptimizers.github.io/SolverCore.jl/dev/reference/#SolverCore.GenericExecutionStats).

 ### An `ADNLPModel`
-You first define the function that you see to minimize and wrap it an `ADNLPModel`:
+You first define the function that you seek to minimize and wrap it an `ADNLPModel`:
 ```@example PSSolver
 using ADNLPModels